 Meditation can help improve both short-term and long-term memory.
 Even better, people who have never practiced meditation can see an improvement in 8 weeks, research shows.

 It’s worth mentioning that people who practice meditation report to lose short-term memory when they fall off the wagon.
 Have you tried any meditation techniques?

 3. Avoid sugar and foods with added sugar.

 Researchers say that sugar can increase forgetfulness It raises blood sugar levels which consequently reduces attention span and ruins mood.
 Sugar is in almost every processed food.
 So reduce intake of processed foods and avoid using table sugar.

 Some supplements have been proven to improve short-term memory.
 They include:

 Curcumin: Is a compound found in turmeric.
-This study found that curcumin improves memory and attention span.
+This study found that curcumin improves cognition and attention span.

 Magnesium l-threonate: Has been proven to boost short-term and long-term memory.

 Ginkgo biloba: One of the best brain supplements.
 Research shows it can greatly improve short-term memory.